cityofaustin/ctm-dev-workflow/ci/index.md

 ## Guidelines

 As covered in [the workflow guide](../workflow.md), your application should have at least 2 core deployment branches: 1 for production and 1 for testing.
-You may have an additional testing branch that deploys to a server with slightly different permission and access controls than your main testing branch.
-This may be called `dev`.
+You might have an additional testing branch that deploys to a server with slightly different permission and access controls than your main testing branch.
+This might be called `dev`.

 The point of CI is that code updates are _automatically_ published to the appropriate server.
 Therefore the following automation should be configured: